 Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 This orchid is very similar in appearance to Ophrys lutea although the plants and their flowers are significantly smaller.
-Ophrys galilaea is very rare in the Algarve region of Portugal where the larger Ophrys lutea is very common and widespread.
+Ophrys lutea subsp. galilaea is very rare in the Algarve region of Portugal, where the larger Ophrys lutea is very common and widespread.
 In other parts of Europe this smaller flowered yellow bee orchid is more common than O. lutea and has been given a number of different names which include Ophrys phryganae and Ophrys sicula.